TristansCloud/stickleback-ml-morph/README.md

 python3 create_csv.py -o output5/test3.csv -i output5/test3.xml
 python3 create_csv.py -o output5/test4.csv -i output5/test4.xml
 ```
-The script `landmark_distance.py` takes two sets of the same landmarks and finds the distance for each landmark and individual between the two sets.
+The script `landmark_distance.py` takes two sets of the same landmarks and provides this data for each landmark and individual between the two sets:
+- The distance between the landmarks
+- The angle between the first landmark, the point (0,1) relative to the first landmark, and the second landmark.
+- The difference in X and Y coordinates (X1,Y1) - (X2, Y2).
 It can accept more than one csv file per set of landmarks.
 You will likely want to compare the true landmark position to where the model placed the landmark to get a finer understanding of you're model's performance.
 To do this using the csv files created in the previous step:
 ```
 python3 landmark_distance.py -1 output5/output[0-4].csv -2 output5/test[0-4].csv -l 40 -o1 mlmorph.csv -o2 manual.csv
 ```